ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     product
     products
         A swath of instrument data.
-When from a Polar2Grid Frontend a product is considered a :term:`swath product`.
+When from a Polar2Grid Reader a product is considered a :term:`swath product`.
 After a swath product has been remapped it is considered a :term:`gridded product`.